microsoft/vscode-docs/api/get-started/wrapping-up.md

 ## Testing and Publishing

-This section includes topics that help you develop high-quality VS Code extension.
+This section includes topics that help you develop high-quality VS Code extensions.
 For example, you can learn

 - How to add [integration tests](/api/working-with-extensions/testing-extension) for your extension
 - How to [publish your extension](/api/working-with-extensions/publishing-extension) to the VS Code [Marketplace](https://marketplace.visualstudio.com/)